ssu53/3d_protein_probing/README.md

 ```

-## Probe ESM2 embeddings for concepts
+## Probe sequence and structure models for concepts

 Probe sequence models for concepts.
 ```bash